KemuntoSereti/Vividarts_studio/README.md

  using this line in the command prompt;
        pip install flask

- After installation, working towards getting the app to run.
+ After installation, the app ran.
+ We then created a work flow, which the rest of the team reviewed before moving towards the tasks to improve the app's effeciency.